openpracticelibrary/openpracticelibrary/src/pages/practice/definition-of-ready.md

   - The Team
 templateKey: practice-page
 title: Definition of Ready
+subtitle: >-
-subtitle: Shared knowledge regarding what it means for a work item to be ready to be worked on
+  Shared knowledge regarding what it means for a work item to be ready to be worked on
-date: 2018-08-15T23:38:19-04:00
+date: 2018-08-16T03:38:19.000Z
 authors:
   - mtakane
   - ilaria66
 area: foundation-culture-and-collaboration
 tags:
-  - foundation
   - culture
 perspectives:
   - facilitation-tips-for-remote-sessions